Snapchat/KeyDB-docs/docs/config-file.md

 ################################### CLIENTS ####################################

 # Set the max number of connected clients at the same time.
 By default
-# this limit is set to 10000 clients, however if the Redis server is not
+# this limit is set to 10000 clients, however if the KeyDB server is not
 # able to configure the process file limit to allow for the specified limit
 # the max number of allowed clients is set to the current file limit
-# minus 32 (as Redis reserves a few file descriptors for internal uses).
+# minus 32 (as KeyDB reserves a few file descriptors for internal uses).
 #
-# Once the limit is reached Redis will close all the new connections sending
+# Once the limit is reached KeyDB will close all the new connections sending
 # an error 'max number of clients reached'.
 #
 # maxclients 10000